Codicil: The Will Amendment Explained

 • Voluntariness: The testator must create and sign the codicil of their own free will, without any undue influence or duress from others.

-If these requirements are not met, the codicil may be deemed invalid, which could result in the will being executed without regard for the changes proposed in the codicil, or in a worst-case scenario, the entire will be invalidated if the codicil introduces significant confusion or inconsistencies.
+If these requirements are not met, the codicil may be deemed invalid, which could result in the will being executed without regard for the changes proposed in the codicil, or in a worst-case scenario, the entire could be invalidated if the codicil introduces significant confusion or inconsistencies.

 It's advisable to consult with an attorney specializing in estate law to ensure that a codicil is legally enforceable.2